-Wilson was re-elected for a second term; he was for two years the star of international affairs, acclaimed as the greatest leader of the greatest nation.
-However, he was controlled by a greater power and changed nothing.
+Wilson was re-elected for a second presidential term.
+For two years he was the star of international affairs, acclaimed as the greatest leader of the world’s greatest nation.
+However, he was controlled by a greater power and effected no change.

-President Hoover acknowledged the existence of the same evil.
+President Hoover acknowledged the existence of the same evil money power.
 He was asked: “Why then don’t you restore to Congress its powers?”
 He replied: “I would not be permitted to do so.”

-In 1936, Macdonald, Prime Minister of Great Britain, said categorically: “We shall maintain the gold standard and the pound sterling at twenty shillings everywhere.”
-And soon after, Macdonald gave up the gold standard and put the pound sterling at fourteen shillings on foreign markets.
+In 1936, British Prime Minister James Ramsay Macdonald said categorically: “We shall maintain the gold standard and the pound sterling at twenty shillings everywhere.”
+However, soon after, Macdonald gave up the gold standard and put the pound sterling at fourteen shillings on foreign markets.

-Also in 1936, French President Leon Blum said: “We shall never consent to devaluate the franc.”
-While he was saying this, he was negotiating the devaluation of the franc with the power that rules governments.
+In 1936, French President Leon Blum said: “We shall never consent to devalue the franc.”
+At the same time he was negotiating with the ruling money power the devaluation of the franc.

-Governments seem to have two mandates to carry out: the mandate of the people, and that of High Finance.
-They carry out the first mandate with soporific speeches and the second mandate with silent acts.
-The news media shower praises on statesmen for this betrayal and complete the job of putting the population to sleep.
+Governments seem to have two mandates: the mandate of the people and that of high finance.
+They meet the first mandate by uttering soporific speeches and the second mandate quietly, behind closed doors.
+The news media praises the “statesmen” and hypnotizes the population.